19 Best Things to Do in Doolin, Ireland (2025)

 Not only are there plenty of gems within a short driving distance, but if you’re willing to drive an extra 30 minutes, there is so much to see!

 This is part of why during my second trip to Ireland, I decided to spend three nights in Doolin.
-To be honest, I felt like we could even have spent longer.

 Here are some places to visit within an hour or so drive from Doolin, and their distance from Doolin: